ÖBB Verwaltungsgebäude

 In the 1990s, an Austrian television series caused a scandal.
 The Piefke Saga written by the Tyrolean author Felix Mitterer, describes the relationship between the German holidaymaker family Sattmann and their hosts in a fictitious Tyrolean holiday resort in four bizarrely amusing episodes.
 Despite all the scepticism about tourism in its current, sometimes extreme, excesses, it should not be forgotten that tourism was an important factor in Innsbruck and the surrounding area in the 19th century, driving the region's development in the long term, and not just economically.

-Initially, it was the mountain peaks of the Alps that attracted visitors.
-For a long time, the area between Mittenwald in Bavaria and Italy was only a kind of transit corridor.
-Although Innsbruck's inns and innkeepers were already earning money from merchants and the entourage of the court's aristocratic guests in the Middle Ages and early modern times, there was still no question of tourism as we understand it today.
+The first travellers to Innsbruck were pilgrims and business people.
+Traders, journeymen on the road, civil servants, soldiers, entourages of aristocratic guests at court, skilled workers from various trades, miners, clerics, pilgrims and scientists were the first tourists to be drawn to the city between Italy and Germany.
+Travelling was expensive, dangerous and arduous.
+In addition, a large proportion of the subjects were not allowed to leave their own land without the permission of their landlord or abbot.
+Those who travelled usually did so on the cobbler's pony.
+Although Innsbruck's inns and innkeepers were already earning money from travellers in the Middle Ages and early modern times, there was no question of tourism as we understand it today.
+It began when a few crazy travellers were drawn to the mountain peaks for the first time.
 In addition to a growing middle class, this also required a new attitude towards the Alps.
-For a long time, the mountains had been a pure threat to the people.
+For a long time, the mountains had been a pure threat to people.
 It was mainly the British who set out to conquer the world's mountains after the oceans.
 From the late 18th century, the era of Romanticism, news of the natural beauty of the Alps spread through travelogues.

 In addition to the alpine attraction, it was the wild and exotic Natives Tirols, die international für Aufsehen sorgten.
 Der bärtige Revoluzzer namens Andreas Hofer, der es mit seinem Bauernheer geschafft hatte, Napoleons Armee in die Knie zu zwingen, erzeugte bei den Briten, den notorischen Erzfeinden der Franzosen, ebenso großes Interesse wie bei deutschen Nationalisten nördlich der Alpen, die in ihm einen frühen Protodeutschen sahen.
 Die Tiroler galten als unbeugsamer Menschenschlag, archetypisch und ungezähmt, ähnlich den Germanen unter Arminius, die das Imperium Romanum herausgefordert hatten.
 Die Beschreibungen Innsbrucks aus der Feder des Autors Beda Weber (1798 – 1858) und andere Reiseberichte in der boomenden Presselandschaft dieser Zeit trugen dazu bei, ein attraktives Bild Innsbrucks zu prägen.

 Nun mussten die wilden Alpen nur noch der Masse an Touristen zugänglich gemacht werden, die zwar gerne den frühen Abenteurern auf ihren Expeditionen nacheifern wollten, deren Risikobereitschaft und Fitness mit den Wünschen nicht schritthalten konnten.
 Der German Alpine Club eröffnete 1869 eine Sektion Innsbruck, nachdem der 1862 Österreichische Alpenverein wenig erfolgreich war.
 Angetrieben vom großdeutschen Gedanken vieler Mitglieder fusionierten die beiden Institutionen 1873.
 Der Alpenverein ist bis heute bürgerlich geprägt, sein sozialdemokratisches Pendant sind die Naturfreunde.
 The network of trails grew through its development, as did the number of huts that could accommodate guests.
 The Tyrolean theologian Franz Senn (1831 - 1884) and the writer Adolf Pichler (1819 - 1900) were instrumental in surveying Tyrol and creating maps.
 Contrary to popular belief, the Tyroleans were not born mountaineers, but had to be taught the skills to conquer the mountains.
 Until then, mountains had been one thing above all: dangerous and arduous in everyday agricultural life.
 Climbing them had hardly occurred to anyone before.
 The Alpine clubs also trained mountain guides.
+From the turn of the century, skiing came into fashion alongside hiking and mountaineering.
+There were no lifts yet, and to get up the mountains you had to use the skins that are still glued to touring skis today.
+It was not until the 1920s, following the construction of the cable cars on the Nordkette and Patscherkofel mountains, that a wealthy clientele was able to enjoy the modern luxury of mountain lifts while skiing.

 „Der Fremdenverkehr in Innsbruck bezifferte sich im Monat Mai auf 5647 Personen.
 Darunter befanden sich (außer 2763 Reisenden aus Oesterreich-Ungarn) 1974 Reichsdeutsche, 282 Engländer, 65 Italiener, 68 Franzosen, 53 Amerikaner, 51 Russen und 388 Personen aus verschiedenen anderen Ländern.“

-Innsbruck and the surrounding villages were also known for spa holidays, the predecessor of today's wellness, where wealthy clients recovered from various illnesses in an Alpine environment.
-The Igler Hof, at that time Grandhotel Igler Hof and the Sporthotel Igls, still partly exude the chic of that time.
+Innsbruck and the surrounding towns were also known for spa holidays, the predecessor of today's wellness, where well-heeled clients recovered from a wide variety of illnesses in an Alpine environment.
+The Igler Hof, back then Grandhotel Igler Hof and the Sporthotel Igls, still partly exude the chic of that time.
 Michael Obexer, the founder of the spa town of Igls and owner of the Grand Hotel, was a tourism pioneer.
 There were two spas in Egerdach near Amras and in Mühlau.
-The facilities were not as well-known as the hotspots of the time in Bad Ischl, Marienbad or Baden near Vienna, as can be seen in old photos and postcards, but the treatments with brine, steam, gymnastics and even magnetism were in line with the standards of the time, some of which are still popular with spa and wellness holidaymakers today.
+The facilities were not as well-known as the hotspots of the time in Bad Ischl, Marienbad or Baden near Vienna, as can be seen on old photos and postcards, but the treatments with brine, steam, gymnastics and even magnetism were in line with the standards of the time, some of which are still popular with spa and wellness holidaymakers today.
 Bad Egerdach near Innsbruck had been known as a healing spring since the 17th century.
 The spring was said to cure gout, skin diseases, anaemia and even the nervous disorder known in the 19th century as neurasthenia, the predecessor of burnout.
 The institution's chapel still exists today opposite the SOS Children's Village.
-The baths in Mühlau have existed since 1768 and were converted into an inn and spa in the style of the time in the course of the 19th century.
+The bathing establishment in Mühlau has existed since 1768 and was converted into an inn and spa in the style of the time in the course of the 19th century.
 The former bathing establishment is now a residential building worth seeing in Anton-Rauch-Straße.
+However, the most spectacular tourist project that Innsbruck ever experienced was probably Hoch Innsbruck, today's Hungerburg.
+Not only the Hungerburg railway and hotels, but even its own lake was created here after the turn of the century to attract guests.

 „Alljährlich mehrt sich die Zahl der überseeischen Pilger, die unser Land und dessen gletscherbekrönte Berge zum Verdrusse unserer freundnachbarlichen Schweizer besuchen und manch klingenden Dollar zurücklassen.
 Die Engländer fangen an Tirol ebenso interessant zu finden wie die Schweiz, die Zahl der Franzosen und Niederländer, die den Sommer bei uns zubringen, mehrt sich von Jahr zu Jahr.“